Curvy points, the perimeter, and the complexity of convex toric domains

 We next discuss a property of the quantity $\ell_\Omega(\Lambda)$ that is a crucial ingredient in our arguments in \S\ref{ss:subtract} about ECH capacities.
-Here $\ell_\Omega(\Lambda)$ denotes the length of an (oriented) lattice path $\La$ with respect to the convex region $\Om: = \Om(b; (b_j))\subset \R^2_{\ge 0}$ and is defined as follows: see \cite[App]{CG}.\footnote {Readers of \cite[App]{CG} should be aware that in that reference convex regions always contain a neighborhood of the origin.} The length $\ell_\Omega(\Lambda)$ of a lattice path is defined to be the sum of the lengths of its edges, where the ${\Omega}$ length of any oriented edge $e\in \La$ is $e \times p_e$, where $p_e$ is a point on $\p \Omega$ with a tangent in the same direction as $e$.
-As above, we denote the closures of the components of $T(b) \less \Om$ by $\Om_0, \Om_1, \Om_2$, where $\Om_0$ is the (possibly empty) region containing the origin, $\Om_1$ meets the $y$ axis, and $\Om_2$ meets the $x$-axis, and we orient $\Omega$ counterclockwise (about a point in its interior).
-Recall also that an oriented lattice path is said to be {\bf concave} if if it is the upper boundary of a concave region of $\R^2_{\ge 0}$, with initial point on the $y$-axis, and final point on the $x$-axis.
+Here $\ell_\Omega(\Lambda)$ denotes the length of an (oriented) lattice path $\La$ with respect to the convex region $\Om: = \Om(b; (b_j))\subset \R^2_{\ge 0}$ and is defined as follows, see \cite[App]{CG}.\footnote {Readers of \cite[App]{CG} should be aware that in that reference convex regions always contain a neighborhood of the origin.} Orient $\Omega$ counterclockwise about a point in its interior.
+Then the length $\ell_\Omega(\Lambda)$ of an oriented lattice path is the sum